 Sam Smetana is a multi-instrumentalist who grew up in Clancy, Montana playing classical guitar.
-He spent his teenage years playing electric bass in a rock band.
+He spent his teenage years as the electric bassist in a rock band.
 The band traveled around the US, signed a deal with a record company in Japan, and wore out three and a half touring vans.
-Sam eventually moved to LA and did some work as a freelance bassist before rededicating himself to the study of music at UC Berkeley, where he earned a BA in Music while studying classical piano and playing archtop guitar in jazz combos.
+Sam eventually moved to LA and did some work as a freelance bassist before relocating to Berkeley to learn more about music.
+He spent the last few years touring up and down the California coast as half of the indie folk duo, Jollymonster.

-He now teaches privately and devotes his time to the study of folk, old-time, blues, swing and early country music on guitar, piano, ukulele, and bass guitar.
-Sam works for the legendary traditional music venue Freight & Salvage, tours and thrives as a creator and collaborator.
+He teaches privately and devotes his time to the study of folk, old-time, blues, swing and early country music on guitar, piano, ukulele, and bass guitar.

 “I had never played the guitar before starting lessons with Sam and for the past year I have gained a level of confidence and knowledge that I would have never found without him.
 When I started playing I wanted to learn elements of music theory as well as just the general ability to play songs by artists that I like listening to.
 Sam’s teaching has allowed me accomplish both of those things!
 Sam exhibits a level of patience in his teaching method that I greatly appreciate.
 He consistently stretched me to practice in new ways and work on all elements of improving (right hand, left hand, fretboard geography, etc.).
 Sam approaches teaching by meeting you where you are and encouraging you to respect the process.
 I look forward to my weekly time with Sam and would highly recommend him as a teacher!” – Ryan Drew